menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 Configuring IPv4 addresses on the primary/secondary network interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each interface on the Men & Mice Appliance can have one or more IPv4 addresses assigned to it.
+Each interface on the Men&Mice Appliance can have one or more IPv4 addresses assigned to it.

 To configure IPv4 addresses on the Appliance, do the following: